azurechen97/pytorch.snapshot.ensembles/notes.md

 - [x] why last m?
 - [ ] why average? how about max and voting?
 - [ ] use large first then cosine
+- [ ] save the model after each epoch